-At the beginning of January 2016 I took the decision to enter the world of stock photography to give me some focus in my retirement, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability, I have spondylosis and osteoarthritis, would allow.
+At the beginning of 2016 I took the decision to enter the world of stock photography to give me some focus in my retirement, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability, I have spondylosis and osteoarthritis, would allow.
 After doing quite a bit of research I eventually opted for two agencies, Shutterstock and iStock by Getty, on both of these I now have fair sized portfolios which are steadily growing.
 Photographs from these portfolios have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravan Club, Kinder Chocolate and numerous internet based companies.
-So nearly two years in I am very happy with my decision and once again photography is as much a part of my pain management strategy as my medication.
+I’ve now been a stock photographer for three years and once again photography is as much a part of my pain management strategy as my medication.